-Strong actor-networks and collaboration between stakeholders were key to project success.
-Good communication helped stakeholders and project team workers understand the project goals and what was expected of them.
+Strong networks and collaboration between stakeholders were key to project success.
+Good communication helped everyone understand the project goals and what was expected of them.

-By analyzing both the barriers, enablers and opportunities, this report lays the groundwork for the next phase: Deliverable 6.4, which will focus on strategies and policy pathways to overcome these challenges.
-This might include new policy tools, policy combinations (i.e. policy mixes), and other ways to strengthen visioning, collaboration, stakeholder involvement, pathway and roadmap development towards further niche development of AE heating system innovation.
+By analyzing both the barriers and enablers, this report lays the groundwork for the next phase: Deliverable 6.4, which will focus on strategies and policy pathways to overcome these challenges.
+This might include new policy tools, policy combinations, or ways to strengthen collaboration and stakeholder involvement.

-- Nthabi Mohlakoana

-Delft University of Technology, The Netherlands

-- Sara Brogaard, Barry Ness and Annsofie Micallef Nilsson LUCSUS, Lund University, Sweden

-- Thomas Hoppe

-University of Twente, The Netherlands
+- Nthabi Mohlakoana Delft University of Technology, The Netherlands - Sara Brogaard and Barry Ness LUCSUS, Lund University, Sweden - Thomas Hoppe University of Twente, The Netherlands